gruntwork-io/docs/docs/guides/stay-up-to-date/cis/cis-1.5.0/deployment-walkthrough/step-2-update-references-to-the-gruntwork-infrastructure-as-code-library.md

 The CIS AWS Foundations Benchmark v1.5.0 includes a requirement to "Ensure no security groups allow ingress from ::/0 to remote server administration ports", Patcher also includes a patch that configures terragrunt to scan your infrastructure and enforce this requirement.

-### 2.1 Installing Patcher
+### 2A.1 Installing Patcher

 @@ FIX ME

-### 2.2 Running Patcher
+### 2A.2 Running Patcher

-:::caution
+:::info

-Patcher only chnages the files on your local machine.
-You must complete steps 2.1 to 2.4 plus step 3 @@ CHECK NEEDED
+Patcher only changes the files on your local machine.
+You must complete steps 2A.1 to 2A.3 plus step 3 @@ CHECK NEEDED

 :::